xames3/smart/docs/source/projects/xsnumpy.rst

 Every bug, every unexpected result, and every small achievement taught me something new about NumPy.
 I started speculating about the magic behind the scenes.
 As time went by, xsNumPy became more than just a project and a scrappy experiment.

 It became a mindset, a belief that the best way to learn is by rolling up your sleeves, breaking it, and then putting it back together, piece by piece.

-.. _what-can-xsnumpy-do:
+.. _so-what-can-xsnumpy-do:

 -------------------------------------------------------------------------------
-What can xsNumPy do?
+So, what can xsNumPy do?
 -------------------------------------------------------------------------------

 xsNumPy started off as a learning exercise and has since grown into a small but